Leavenworth County Court Records

 - Adoption records – sealed upon finalization; access requires a court order under K.S.A.
 59-2122.

-- Sealed or expunged criminal records — removed from public access pursuant to K.S.A.
-21-6614 (expungement).
+- Sealed or expunged criminal records – removed from public access under K.S.A.
+21-6614.

 - Mental health records – proceedings under the Care and Treatment Act are confidential under K.S.A.
 59-2979.